lnis-uofu/OpenFPGA_tutorials/DATE23/readme.md

 ### Part 1: OpenFPGA

-Get started by opening a interactive notebook by clicking the binderm located [here](https://mybinder.org/v2/gh/lnis-uofu/OpenFPGA/master?urlpath=vscode)
+Get started by opening a interactive notebook by clicking the binder icon located [here](https://mybinder.org/v2/gh/lnis-uofu/OpenFPGA/master?urlpath=vscode)

 Slides for the tutorials are provided here: